 In the 38-2016 issue of the C.O.R.N Newsletter published by the Agronomic Crops Network of Ohio State University Extension [title: The XtendiMax Label for Xtend Soybeans], authors Drs.
 Mark Loux and Bill Johnson summarize the important points of the XtendiMax [dicamba product] label for applying dicamba on Xtend [dicamba-resistant] soybeans.
 They cover the volatility-reducing component of the herbicide, and its application rate and period of allowed application to soybean, its unallowed spray additives, and its application parameters that include required nozzle type, weather conditions, and buffer distances between treated soybean and downwind sensitive areas.
-It is important to note from their presentation that the ultimate responsibility for adhering to all the guidelines and restrictions in the label falls on the applicator.
+It is important to note from their presentation that the ultimate responsibility for adhering to all of the guidelines and restrictions in the label falls on the applicator.

 In a Nov.
-21, 2016 post from the Univ. of Arkansas Extension Service [title-Explained: Dicamba and its Formulations], Dr. Bob Scott, Professor of Weed Science at the Univ. of Arkansas, discusses the four formulations of dicamba on the market.
+21, 2016 post from the Univ. of Arkansas Extension Service [title-Explained: Dicamba and its Formulations], Dr. Bob Scott discusses the four formulations of dicamba on the market.
 The two important formulations to become acquainted with are 1) Clarity [combination of dicamba with diglycolamine, or DGA salt], which is the same formulation being marketed as XtendiMax, and 2) Engenia herbicide, which is dicamba combined with sodium methylamine, or BAPMA salt.
 The BAPMA salt reduces the volatility of the dicamba molecule.
-Click here for the Engenia website.